bendalab/audian/README.md

 #### Controller

-- `audiangui.py`: Main GUI, handles DataBrowser widgets and key shortcuts.
+- `audian.py`: Main GUI, handles DataBrowser widgets and key shortcuts.
 - `databrowser.py`: Each data file is displayed in a DataBrowser widget.
+- `compresseddata.py`: Handle compressed and cached data for FullTracePlot.

 #### Plugins